BinderDavid/BinderDavid.github.io/content/publications/_index.md

 ### Conferences and Workshops

+- **(2023) Getting Into the Flow: Towards Better Type Error Messages for Constraint-Based Type Inference** Ishan Bhanuka, Lionel Parreaux, David Binder and Jonathan Immanuel Brachthäuser *Accepted at OOPSLA '23*

+  Creating good type error messages for global, constraint-based type inference systems is difficult.
+A good error message should reflect the programmer’s understanding.
+Typical error messages, however, often reflect the implementation details of the underlying constraint solving algorithm.
+We propose an algorithmic approach that uses subtyping constraints and data flow to classify and explain type errors.
+This algorithm creates error messages that explain the faulty data flow through locations in the source code, something which programmers are already used to reasoning about.
+We demonstrate that integrating the algorithm with Hindley-Milner type inference requires only minor modifications.
+We conducted a user study to evaluate the quality of our error messages compared to other implementations.
+While the quantitative evaluation does not show that flow-based messages improve localization or understanding of problems, results of the qualitative evaluation suggest a real need and demand for flow-based messages.

 - **(2022) Introduction and Elimination, Left and Right** Klaus Ostermann, David Binder, Ingo Skupin, Tim Süberkrüb and Paul Downen. *International Conference on Functional Programming (ICFP).* [https://dl.acm.org/doi/10.1145/3547637](https://dl.acm.org/doi/10.1145/3547637)

   Functional programming language design has been shaped by the framework of natural deduction, in which language constructs are divided into introduction and elimination rules for producers of values.